JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

                     </div>
                   </figcaption>
                   <p class="relative text-3xl tracking-tight text-slate-900 p-4">
-                      Learn the fundamentals of Jetpack Compose while building the foundations of our new project from scratch.
-Covers the main parts of Compose, composable functions and their properties in-depth, how to integrate Compose with existing Android apps, and using it to build a simple screen to load and display a list of speakers.
+                      🎒 This is where the journey starts.
+Learn the fundamentals of Jetpack Compose while building the foundations of our course project from scratch.
+Join other attendees to build a simple screen to load and display a list of speakers.
+Covers the main libraries of Compose, their purpose and how they work together, composable functions and their properties in-depth, and how to integrate Compose with existing Android apps, including gradual migrations from Views to Composables.
                     </p>
                 </figure>
               </li>